casasoftch/casawp/readme.txt

 The plugin is based on the casaXML[http://github.com/casasoftCH/casaXML] standard.
 If you can somehow generate this simple xml standard, than you can simply place it in the appropriate directory (/wp-content/uploads/casasync/import/data.xml) and activate a import (either this happens automaticaly, or you may activate it manually within WordPress).
 Essentialy you can keep this file up-to-date to ensure a synchonised state (be aware that the file will be renamed data-done.xml once imported).
 Currently supported is CasaXML build 5, but build 6 will eventually be prefered as soon it has been blessed.

 == Changelog ==

 = 3.0.6 =
-* fixed: what was ment to be done at 3.0.5 :-)
+* fixed: what was ment to be done at previous version

 = 3.0.5 =
 * fixed: featerlight assets were not synced correctly